DatadudeDev/munnybunny-webserver/README.md

 # Docker Installation:

 Docker Compose is the preferred method of installation.
-My docker repo is private, but you can close the git repo and compile the image
+My docker repo is private, but you can clone the git repo and compile the image
 locally with the following commands:

 ```